 Crimson Desert tops Steam charts

 On PlayStation, the picture is similarly strong.
-Dr. Serkan Toto, CEO of Japan-based games industry consultancy Kantan Games, noted on X that Crimson Desert was sitting at number four in the US PlayStation dollar sales chart, behind only MLB The Show 26, NBA 2K26, and Fortnite.
+Industry analyst Dr. Serkan Toto, CEO of Japan-based consultancy Kantan Games, pointed out that Crimson Desert was sitting at number four in the US PlayStation dollar sales chart, behind only MLB The Show 26, NBA 2K26, and Fortnite.
 For a new IP launching into a competitive window, that's a genuinely impressive position.

 There's also a technical angle worth noting.
 Sony confirmed this week that Crimson Desert will support the improved PSSR (PlayStation Spectral Super Resolution) rolling out on PlayStation 5 Pro, the updated version based on AMD's FSR4 technology that debuted with Resident Evil Requiem earlier this month.